TheOnlyRou/chatgpt-ui-clone/README.md

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.
 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).
+Note that you need a paid account for this clone to work

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions, feel free to reach out to Mckay Wrigley on [Twitter](https://twitter.com/mckaywrigley).